Sierra Nevada Adventures Single Day Rides

 Stanislaus Canyon Ride

-Ever dream of exploring a remote river canyon by means of your dual sport adventure motorcycle?
-Find yourself dreaming of the opportunity to get out and explore OFF-ROAD routes deep in the woods where most dare to explore?
-We’ll, here’s your opportunity to fulfill your dream ADVENTURE ride in the remote corners of the Stanislaus Canyon.
+Ever dream of EXPLORING a remote river canyon by means of your dual-sport adventure motorcycle?
+Find yourself dreaming of the opportunity to get out and explore OFF-ROAD routes deep in the woods where most dare to explore.
+Well, here’s your opportunity to fulfill your dream ADVENTURE ride in the remote corners of the Stanislaus Canyon.

-Your adventure ride starts in the Gold Country and ventures out on curvy back roads and into the forest where your off-roads adventure begins.
+Your adventure ride starts in the Gold Country and ventures out on curvy back roads and into the forest where your off-road adventure begins.
 You will soon find yourself exploring remote dirt roads past old-growth forest, cascading creeks lined with ferns including forest plants and animals.
-Some of the creatures that inhabit this remote wilderness forests include bears, mountain lions, bobcat, foxes, deer, raccoons, grey squirrels and the occasional Bald Eagle.
+Some of the creatures that inhabit these remote wilderness forests include bears, mountain lions, bobcats, foxes, deer, raccoons, grey squirrels, and the occasional Bald Eagle.
 “Don’t forget your camera”

 Chief Estanislao was raised on Mission San Jose, where he learned to read and write and was appointed a leader of his people by the Franciscans.
 While he admired the head of the mission, Father Duran, he became increasingly disillusioned with the mission system.
 At the age of 28, Estanislao and a group of his fellow tribesmen escaped the mission and fled back to their homeland on the banks of the Stanislaus River.
 From there, they raised an army of perhaps 1,000 fighters from a wide assortment of tribes and linguistic groups.
 They led raids on ranchos and encouraged uprisings on the missions in an effort to expel the Mexican authorities from the interior.
 As the uprising grew, Father Duran, Estanislao’s former teacher, asked for military assistance to put an end to the rebellion.
 In a letter to military leaders in San Francisco, he wrote: “Everything depends upon capturing dead or alive a certain Estanislao from this mission.”
 Several campaigns were mounted to put an end to the uprising and capture Estanislao.
 One by one, they were repulsed with numerous casualties on both sides.
 The rebels incorporated European tactics, employing a system of defensive trenches that caught the Mexican soldiers off guard.
 In 1829, Mariano Guadalupe Vallejo led a force of 107 soldiers and 50 mission Indians back to the Stanislaus River.
 It was the largest army yet formed in California by either the Spanish or the Mexicans.
 Vallejo and his men set fire to the thick forest from which Estanislao and his men preferred to fight, forcing the natives to retreat.
 As they tried to escape the flames, they were picked off by the Mexican army.
 While some, including Estanislao, managed to escape, many were killed.
 In the morning only three women were found alive in the smoldering forest.
 All three were executed for playing a part in the uprising.
 Although Vallejo’s campaign was a battlefield victory, the rebellion was never completely suppressed.
 Estanislao and his followers continued their raids, and the Mexicans abandoned the San Joaquin River and its tributaries to the natives, where they lived in relative isolation until the beginning of the Gold Rush in 1848.